luismr/blueprint-prompts/typescript/typescript-vite-with-jest-vue-and-nuxt.md

-# TypeScript Project Setup with Vue/Nuxt, Vite and Jest
+# Create TypeScript Project with Vue/Nuxt, Vite and Jest

+This blueprint provides a foundation for building a TypeScript application using Vue/Nuxt and Vite, with Jest for testing.
+It follows best practices for Vue development and includes essential configurations and dependencies.

-Create a new TypeScript project with the following specifications:
+Key characteristics of a TypeScript Vue/Nuxt project include:

+- Vue components and composables
+- Nuxt framework features
+- Vite build tooling and dev server
+- TypeScript configuration and type safety
+- Testing with Jest and Vue Test Utils
+- Component-based architecture
+- VS Code debugging support
+- Environment configuration
+- Hot module replacement

+This setup ensures:
+- Type-safe development
+- Component reusability
+- Fast development builds with Vite
+- Comprehensive testing
+- Production optimization
+- Clear project structure

+The Vue/Nuxt setup can be extended with additional features and libraries based on specific project needs.

 ## Project Structure
 ```